Wendelien McNicoll Registered Member MBACP (Snr. Accred)

 I will review our sessions with you regularly.
 Some people need only a few sessions, others need a lot more and some people return after a long time for some “top up” sessions.

 I hold sessions at my private practice based in Alton.

 Depending on your health, I can hold counselling sessions wherever you are, whether that is at home, in hospital, in the hospice or in a nursing home.

-I also I have nine year’s experience in counselling by telephone.
+I have many, many years of experience in telephone counselling.
 All you need is a quiet space where you will not be interrupted, with tissues and a glass of water at hand and you needn't worry if you cry or if there are long silences.

 Emergency Sessions: For that time when you need or want to keep on talking, I offer a 2 hour slot.
 These are intensive sessions and can stand alone.
 Clients have found that bringing an energy snack along really helped.